pentandra/lifepreserver/content/blog/putting-the-pieces-together/index.md

 # How can it be done?

-If I can step forward through time and back down to reality for a minute, and face this problem of diversity.
+I'm going to step forward through time and back down to reality for a minute, and face this problem of diversity.
 Our diversity is an opportunity but it is also a challenge.
 We are all spread around the globe and don't have the luxury of being stuck together in the cabin of a ship with the exigency of making a decision and the determination to not set foot on shore before doing so.
 And, tomorrow, when it comes down to it, most of us have to do whatever our higher-ups tell us to do!
 How do we develop the capacity and urgency to make this choice in some sort of collective, unified way?

+Even after making that decision, I have a hundred more questions, including:

+* What is scholarship?
+* What does it mean to common through research?
+* What is the role of principles in the commons?
+* How do we make our processes of sharing more effective?
+* Who else needs to be involved?

+Since we can't stop the world while we answer these questions, we need leaders who have made the initial decision to come together and move forward, and have the vision, patience, and determination to find answers and make the needed changes a little bit at a time.
+Danny Kingsley brought up [the theory of the diffusion of innovations][diffusion], or how innovations permeate society, and in this I think we can find some clues as to how we move forward.

+I think that we need a bigger strategy, and a more holistic and inclusive approach to building a commons.
+We've focused institutionally so far, and rightly so.
+This is where it needs to start.
+But I think going forward we need to think more broadly, and reconsider the academy in a bigger context, with the end goals and needs of a much more diverse population in mind.
+We need a commons for the people, not for the institutions.

 # TL;DR